hrm93/cs499-eportfolio/README.md

 ---

+## 📚 Related Work

+This tool was originally developed as part of my [CS 499 Capstone Project](https://github.com/hrm93/cs499-eportfolio/tree/main) at Southern New Hampshire University, building upon earlier work from IT 338.

+---

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 _Please use the GitHub repository’s issue tracker to submit feedback or pull requests._